-As a commercial landlord in the UK, it is important to understand your legal rights and responsibilities when leasing out your property.
+In conclusion, It is important for a commercial landlord in the UK to understand their legal rights and responsibilities when leasing out their property.

-By adhering to these rights and responsibilities, you can protect your investment and provide a safe and secure business space for your tenants.
+By adhering to these rights and responsibilities, they can protect their investment and provide a safe and secure business space for their tenants.

 Need help with commercial building or refurbishment works?

 If you require assistance with any aspect of the design and build of your brand new commercial building, or need help with the re-design or refurbishment of an existing space within a commercial property, then we can help!
 And we’ll help you to remain fully compliant with UK commercial building and health & safety regulations.